Do You Have to Add a Teenager to Your Car Insurance in Texas? (2026)

 • Potential loss of discounts: If your teen driver is in an accident, you might lose some existing discounts, like safe driving or accident-free discounts.

-To avoid potential extra costs or more serious consequences with your insurer, it’s important not to let your teenager drive until they’re covered.
+To avoid potential extra costs or more serious consequences with your insurer, it’s important not to let your teenager drive until they have coverage.
 You may also have to insure them even if they’re away at school in another city or state, depending on your policy.

 Adding a teen driver to your car insurance is usually a straightforward process.
 While it might vary from company to company, you’ll typically follow these steps: